dhanushDM99/wechat---a-messaging-service-prototype/README.md

 // project_venv is the virtual environment that I created while developing the application..

+# how to use
+1. After starting the server go to the localhost given in the terminal ( http://127.0.0.1:8000/ ).
+2. Now , first signup with the credentials and then login and enter the home page/groups page .
+3. In two different tabs , login with two different accounts and start the conversation .
+If required can signout.

 # system design
  1. Documentation can be found in the project folder with name : Documentation